eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** keep-header [file...] -- program [args]

-Execute a command against one or more files in a header aware fashion.
+Execute a command against one or more files in a header-aware fashion.
 The first line of each file is assumed to be a header.
 The first header is output unchanged.
 Remaining lines are sent to the given command via standard input, excluding the header lines of subsequent files.
 Output from the command is appended to the initial header line.

 A double dash (--) delimits the command, similar to how the pipe operator (|) delimits commands.
 Examples:
 ```